XMCQCX/RadifyClass-RadifySkinEditor/README.md

         ToolTip(winTitleUM '`nAlways on Top "' (exStyle & 0x8 ?
 'On' : 'Off') '"', info.mouseX, info.mouseY, 19)
         SetTimer((*) => ToolTip(,,,19), -2500)
     }

 ---

+## 🔧 `RootDir`

+Stores the absolute path to the directory containing the script `Radify.ahk` or the compiled executable.

+---